SmithWillSuffice/ohanga-pai/content/blog/57_yanis_in_a_harness.md

 It is surprising Yanis is using monetarist understanding, he has friendly MMT colleagues, but seems to not have learned much from them.

-Then he talked about the trade imbalance:
+Then he talked about the trade imbalance, crying about how the USA has been the only nation able to run a massive current account deficit (gets more imports than it exports) because it has "global reserve currency status".

 > @38:00 that is such bs.
 Australia has a sovereign currency and can run deficits too.
 You send away uranium and import smartphones and Teslas... if you are smart.
 The government deficit is irrelevant (except in political